google/bbr/README.md

 make
 ```

-If you are on a machine with a recent Linux kernel you can then su to root and
+If you are on a machine with a recent Linux kernel you can su to root and
-try running the tests included in the packetdrill distribution:
+run all of the TCP stack tests included in the packetdrill distribution
+in the tcp/ directory:

 ```
 cd ..
-./packetdrill/run_all.py -S -l
+./packetdrill/run_all.py -S -v -L -l tcp/
 ```

 # How To Submit a Patch for packetdrill